eu-federation-gateway-service/efgs-federation-gateway/docs/software-design-federation-gateway-service.md

 Target audience for this document are software engineers who want to get a better understanding of the insight of the implementation to be able to contribute.

-This document is not finished and major aspects are missing.
-This document is still in proposal state, meaning feedback is welcome and will change its content.
+This document is not finished, feedback is welcome and will change its content.

 #	Overview